huggingface/exporters/README.md

 - Image classifier models have the usual `classLabel` and `probabilities` outputs, but also a "hidden" `var_xxx` output with the softmax results.
 This appears to be a minor bug in the converter; it doesn't hurt anything to keep this extra output.

-## Exporting to TensorFlow Lite
+### TensorFlow Lite

 The `exporters.tflite` module uses the [TFLiteConverter](https://www.tensorflow.org/lite/convert/) package to perform the conversion from TensorFlow to TF Lite format.

 ## What if your model is not supported?

 If the model you wish to export is not currently supported by 🤗 Exporters, you can use [coremltools](https://coremltools.readme.io/docs) or [TFLiteConverter](https://www.tensorflow.org/lite/convert/) to do the conversion yourself.

 **Tip:** Look at the existing conversion code for models similar to yours to see how best to do this conversion.
 Sometimes it's just a matter of copy-pasting the conversion code.